Trump Seems Likely To Use Law And Order As A Wedge Issue After George Floyd's Killing

 The Senate is also expected to vote on nominations, including for the Treasury Department's inspector general for the pandemic response.

 And action is possible on changes to the Paycheck Protection Program, or PPP.
-Last week, the House, nearly unanimously, passed a bill that reduces the percentage of the loans that businesses have to use toward payroll, and gives businesses more time to spend the money and to pay the loans back.
+Last week, the House, nearly unanimously, passed a bill that reduces the percentage of the loans that businesses have to use toward payroll and gives businesses more time to spend the money and to pay the loans back.

 Flashback quotation:

-Note: A previous version of this story misspelled Freddie Gray's first name as Freddy.